 Bussu’s core product is free.
 And we encourage you to give it a try.
 After having experience with the program, you can upgrade if their layout works for you.

 Bussu is free for download for IOS, Android, and online.

 This is the most popular language-learning app out there.
 It feels like a game.
 Therefore, besides being educational, it’s addicting.

 Here is an app for users that struggle with motivation for learning Italian.
 The whole system encourages you to win points.
 So, students use the app daily to earn a certain number of these points.
 You can personalize what your daily goal is.
 And 5 minutes a day can be enough.
 But the trick is that you need to set a goal.
 And you’ll find yourself day after day coming back.

 The game-style exercises include multiple-choice questions, translation challenges, and pronunciation quizzes.
 So, as you learn vocabulary and grammar, the app will check your progress with short tests.
 Then it recalibrates lessons according to your needs.

 The app covers a large selection of subjects.
 Clothing, work, places to go, education would be just a few.

-For intermediate and more advanced students there is a test at the beginning.
+For intermediate and more advanced students, there is a test at the beginning.
 With it, they can establish their level of Italian.
 Hence, the intention is to make it possible for them to avoid going through the basics as other users.
-Duolingo can only take you to a certain intermediate level.
+Duolingo can only take you to an intermediate level.
 From there on, you’ll have to search for other apps or courses.
 But in our book, it’s an excellent way to get started.
 And to cap it all, you can do all their program completely free.